MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/meeting-policies-in-teams.md

 > [!NOTE]
 > This feature is still in development.
 Screen sharing is a per-participant policy, however, it can be affected by the organizer's screen sharing settings, as described in this section.

 Essa configuração controla se a área de trabalho e/ou o compartilhamento de janela é permitido na reunião do usuário.
-Os participantes da reunião que não têm nenhuma política atribuída (por exemplo, participantes externos) herdam a política do organizador da reunião.
+Os participantes da reunião que não têm políticas atribuídas (por exemplo, participantes externos) herdam a política do organizador da reunião.

 |Valor de configuração |Comportamento  |
 |---------|---------|